R2Northstar/ModdingDocs/docs/source/reference/respawn/dialog.rst

 Dialog structs
 --------------

-All the data in the struct that can be changed by the server.
+All the data in the struct that can be changed.

 .. cpp:struct:: DialogData